 The PRPL file is a person-round-policyholder-establishment-insurance plan level file with one record for each unique combination of establishment (source of private insurance), policyholder, interview round, 3-byte unique insurance plan identifier and covered person (policyholder or dependent).
 The 3-byte insurance plan number is helpful in differentiating between plans when more than one is reported through the same establishment-policyholder-interview round.
-Thus, the PRPL file contains at least one record for each person in each round with private health insurance, or 45,214 total records.
-(Panel 23 was extended to include Rounds 6 and 7, but the reference period for Round 5 ended on December 31, 2019, so the 2020 PRPL file does not include Round 5 records for Panel 23 respondents.)
+Thus, the PRPL file contains at least one record for each person in each round with private health insurance, or 50,837 total records.
 The PRPL file contains records for persons insured through establishments providing hospital/physician, Medigap, dental, vision, or prescription medication coverage.
-In most cases in this file, one person in the family has insurance from his or her employer, and this insurance covers everyone in the family.
-In this case, there is one record for each family member in each round, and each record flags the policyholder's current main job and links to one job record in the 2020 Jobs PUF (HC-218).
+In most cases in this file, one person in the family has insurance from their employer, and this insurance covers everyone in the family.
+In this case, there is one record for each family member in each round, and each record flags the policyholder's current main job and links to one job record in the 2021 Jobs PUF (HC-227).
 However, other cases are more complex, and some hypothetical examples follow.